Assistance services

 About Electric Wheelchair Batteries

-• The counter attendant at the departure airport will check the battery.
+• The counter attendant at the departure airport will check the specifications of the battery.
 If you are unsure about the battery for your wheelchair, please check with the manufacturer, etc., beforehand.

 • Limits on the number of batteries and their power consumption (Wh- watt-hours) vary depending on battery type.